automaciej/mediawiki-2-hugo/README.md

 - **Slug**: I took the page's name from MediaWiki (which is the title with spaces substituted by underscores) as files name.
 So in the end of the url remain the same.
 - **Front matters of theme**: In the theme I plan to use ([Tranquilpeak](https://github.com/kakawait/hugo-tranquilpeak-theme/)) I don't saw any interesting attribute that could be fed with data from the MediaWiki.

+## Additional tools ##

+### Plain Markdown and Github flavored markdown files ###

+If you have markdown files converted from MediaWiki to Github flavored Markdown, you can't use them with Hugo because they lack front matter.
+You can use `mediawiki_markdown_to_hugo.py` to generate front matter.
+The script will also clean up a few types of problems in the code.
+The functionality overlaps with `mediawiki-2-hugo.sh`, but it works from files rather connecting to a MediaWiki database.

 ### Notes ###